 Under Request Type, select Sync for real-time predictions or Async for long-running predictions.

-You can use scheduled jobs to deploy models.
+You can use scheduled jobs to update an existing endpoint.
 This is especially useful for keeping models trained on the latest data.
-Select the Model API from the Update Model API menu when scheduling a job.
-This setting uses the state of the project’s files after the run to build and deploy a new Model API.
+Select the Domino endpoint from the Update Domino Endpoint field when scheduling a job.
+This setting uses the state of the project’s files after the run to build and deploy a new version of an existing Domino endpoint.

-You can use automated deploy jobs to automatically keep your Model API up-to-date by using a training script in the job that trains on fresh data.
+You can use automated deploy jobs to automatically keep your Domino endpoint up to date by using a training script in the job that trains on fresh data.

 Deploy with the Domino API